- The Purposeful Performer

 Newport says this requires 2 key skills:

-Become a member of The Purposeful Performer to get unlimited access to this post and other member-only content.
+Become a member of The Purposeful Performer to get unlimited access to this lesson and other member-only content.

 Already a paying subscriber?
 Sign In.

-• • 52 editions of The Purposeful Performer
+- • Full access to The Purposeful Performer

 Reply